futurice/symptomradar/README.md

 # Local development environment

-This section is still under construction, if you have troubles setting the environment, please contact us (see below section).
+This section is still under construction, if you have trouble setting up the environment, please contact us (see below section).

 ## Project structure